kavikamal/kavikamal.github.io/README.md

 # kavikamal.github.io

-This Repository have several simple html,css,javascript project with it.
+This Repository have several simple html,css,javascript projects within it.
 Each folder has a readme file with in it.